Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

   <summary>make run_emu: Run Hardware Emulation</summary>

 ### make run_emu: Run Hardware Emulation
-After packaging, everything is set to run emulation on hardware.
+After packaging, you can run emulation on hardware.
 To run emulation, use the following command:

-***Note***: The upgraded AIE model might exhibit some issues.
+***Note***: The upgraded AI Engine model might exhibit some issues.
 As a temporary solution, set mtmodel as false by `setenv MTMODEL false` command before running hw_emu.
-This issue has been resolved in subsequent releases.
+This issue has does not occur in subsequent releases.

 ```
 make run_emu